 You need to measure your email marketing strategy to ensure you’re getting an acceptable return on your investment.
 If you use Google Analytics for campaign tracking, you can easily create reports to help you visualize your results.
 Here are a few important metrics to track:

-Calculation: Total number of opens / total number of emails sent
+Calculation: Total number of opens / total number of emails delivered

 Monitoring your open rate can show you how effective your subject lines are at capturing reader interest.
 If your open rate is low or begins to drop, consider A/B testing your subject lines.

-Calculation: Total number of click-throughs / total number of emails sent
+Calculation: Total number of click-throughs / total number of emails delivered

 Click-through rate helps you measure the effectiveness of your email body copy and link anchor text.
 If you have a high open rate and a low click-through rate, it’s a sign that you need to adjust your copy or re-think your CTAs.

-Calculation: Total number of conversions / total number of emails sent
+Calculation: Total number of conversions / total number of emails delivered

 This shows the ultimate success of your campaign.
 You’ll need the other metrics on this list to help you understand why your conversion rate is high or low.